-Welcome to the 10th annual, LDS Merit Badge Clinic!
+Welcome to the 12th annual, LDS Merit Badge Clinic!

-Friday & Saturday, November 10 & 11, 2017 in Raleigh North Carolina.
+Friday & Saturday, November 8 & 9, 2019 in Raleigh, North Carolina.

-The LDS Merit Badge Clinic is sponsored by the Raleigh, Raleigh South, and Apex Stakes of The Church of Jesus Christ of Latter-day Saints
+The LDS Merit Badge Clinic is sponsored by the Raleigh, Raleigh South, and Apex Stakes of The Church of Jesus Christ of Latter-day Saints.

 The original purpose of this event was to provide advancement opportunities to both LDS and non-LDS Scouts within the greater Raleigh area.
 We were surprised and pleased when Scouts from several east coast states registered for our event.
 We are honored to have served Scouts from New York to Florida and beyond.
 (We even had a family come from California.)
 This Merit Badge Clinic also provides us a way to serve the greater Scouting community and nurture relationships with our non-LDS Scouting friends.
 Because of new youth programs coming to The Church of Jesus Christ of Latter-day Saints in 2020, this will be our last LDS Merit Badge Clinic.
 It has been our joy and honor to have served our BSA friends over the past 12 years.

 Thanks, Steve & Kelden